-Field Description wgrfValidMonths bbbbbbbbbbbb Enumerates valid months of the year, where bbbbbbbbbbbbbb is 12 bits, each being either T or F and representing January through December.
-All bits are T in every recurrence type except yearly.
+Field Description wgrfValidMonths bbbbbbbbbbbbbb Enumerates valid months of the year, where bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb All bits are T in every recurrence type except yearly.
 In the yearly case, all but one bit will be F. The T bit indicates which month the yearly appointment falls into in either of the yearly recurrence patterns. bgrfValidDows bbbbbbbb Enumerates valid days of the week where bbbbbbb is seven bits, T or F, representing Sunday through Saturday.
 (Note that in this syntax the week always starts on Sunday regardless of the user's start of week designation in Schedule+ Options.)
 All bits are T in the case of a monthly or yearly recurrence defined by the specific date.
 In the daily-every weekday, recurrence or the monthly or yearly recurrences defined as the x "weekday," the first and seventh bits are F and all others are T. In the monthly or yearly recurrence where field 2 is weekend day (see description of fields below), the first and seventh bits are T and all others are F. In all other recurrence types, one or more bits are T to indicate the days of the week on which the appointment falls.